maurobusso/Blackjack_game/README.md

 # Blackjack game

 This is a one player blackjack game.
 It was initially built as a part of a module on the "Learn JavaScript" course from the Scrimba.
-But later been changed and improved with the use of the "Deck of Card" API for displaying the card images.
+But later has been improved with the use of the "Deck of Card" API for displaying the card images.

 <a href="https://blackjack-game-mauro.netlify.app">Play now</a>